 Phase 4: Final Preparation

-The final preparation involves testing, system management, cut over activities and end user training that showcases the team’s readiness to go ‘live’.
-This phase serves to answer all critical issues concerning the project management.
-Successful completion of Final Preparation ensures that the business ready to be run on the live SAP System.
+The final preparation involves testing, system management, cut over activities, end-user training, and all other tasks that are required to go live.
+Successful completion of Final Preparation ensures that the organization is ready to begin using the new system.

 Phase 5: Go Live and Support

 This phase is the journey from a pre-production environment to a live project operation.
-The most critical elements in this phase concerns with the setting up of production support, monitor system transactions and optimize the system performance.
+The most critical elements in this phase are related to production support setup, monitoring system transactions, and optimizing system performance.

 Advantages of ASAP Methodology

-The ASAP Methodology covers the entire project life cycle right from the initial evaluation via delivery and till post project management.
-Further, ASAP is concerned with the process and value of the application life cycle.
-This method is leaner than the original SAP and this increases the practicality of implementation.
-The ASAP roadmap also entertains a transparent value delivery system that consistently reflects upon business care while acting as a guide for SOA (Service Oriented Architecture) and BPM (Business Process Management).
+The ASAP Methodology covers the entire project lifecycle from the initial evaluation through post-project management.
+The ASAP roadmap also ensures a transparent value delivery system that consistently reflects upon business care while acting as a guide for SOA (Service Oriented Architecture) and BPM (Business Process Management).

-- Proven and transparent approach that facilitates the project team to collaborate efficiently thus reducing implementation costs, time and risks
+- Proven, transparent approach that facilitates the project team to collaborate efficiently—reducing implementation costs, time, and risks

 - Sensible risk management

-- Better knowledge management wherein SAP solutions helps organize, implement and meet business objectives
+- Better knowledge management: ASAP helps project management organize, implement, and meet business objectives

 - Steering committee tools